gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **17w18a**
 - Placing and attempting to use a button or lever above a shulker box suppresses any updates.
 This allows for multiple discontinued block configurations through update suppression.
 - Ladders could be placed on glass, sea lanterns, glowstone, cauldron, leaves, ice, beacons and shulker boxes
+- Placing a ladder on a invalid block with a stair facing towards it will place the ladder facing north

 **1.12 Prerelease 1**
 - Added a function system.
 This causes an empty folder named functions to generate in the data folder, which is unobtainable in future versions.